© Copyright 2025 - The Library Company of Philadelphia, 1314 Locust Street, Philadelphia, PA 19107. TEL (215) 546-3181 FAX (215) 546-5167

 - Title

 - Marriage certificate.
 This certifies that [Washington C. Young/of Philadelphia/state of Pennsylvania] [Amanda L. West/of Goshen/state of New Jersey] were by me united in marriage according to the ordinance of God and the laws of the state of [Pennsylvania] at [Philadelphia] on the 24 day of [May] 188[3].
 [Philip L. Sanborn?]/ [Sarah A. Ross]/ [Rev. W.H.
-Ross officiating minster]
+Ross officiating minister]

 - Description